vannguyengd/gooddata-ui/docs/30_tips__use_angular_2.x.md

     ```

-**NOTE:** If you are using the `PivotTable` component, import the `pivotTable.css` file into your global styles.
+**NOTE:** If you are using the Pivot Table component, import the `pivotTable.css` file into your global styles.
 For more details about importing global styles in an Angular app, see the [Angular documentation](https://angular.io/guide/workspace-config#styles-and-scripts-configuration).

-**NOTE:** When this article was last updated, there was an [outstanding issue in Angular 4](https://github.com/angular/angular/issues/14252). `ngOnDestroy` is called _after_ a DOM node has already been removed.
+**Important!** When this article was last updated, there was an [outstanding issue in Angular 4](https://github.com/angular/angular/issues/14252). `ngOnDestroy` is called **after** a DOM node has already been removed.
 Not calling `ReactDOM.unmountComponentAtNode(this.getRootDomNode())` results in memory leaks.

 Verify whether the issue is present in your version of Angular.
 If not, uncomment the commented-out line in `ngOnDestroy`.

-## 3. Use the component
+## 3. Use the component.
 You are now ready to use the GoodData React components in your Angular app.

 You can use wrapped components across your app, pass the component props to it, and even update them using data-binding.